Clone121/TicTacToe/README.md

 > you can´t input anything else then numbers
 > message (Out of bounds) is given if your number are greater then 3 or less then 1
 > Also checks position, cant choose a position that's already taken
+> you will be asked if you want to play againor quit the game

 #### Future features
 > Play againt's computer